Wendy Eisenberg Wendy Eisenberg

 It’s Here is the emotional centre and best song for its intimate portrayal of Eisenberg's relationship.

-Best for listeners looking for confidence and self-definition and folk blended with country and free improvisation, starting with The Walls and Meaning Business.
+Best for listeners looking for confidence and self-definition and folk blended with country and free improvisation, starting with Will You Dare and Meaning Business.

 Explore the full Chorus artist page, discography, and related genre paths.